-In September 2014, we entered into a loan and security agreement with Oxford Finance LLC and Pacific Western Bank (formerly Square 1 Bank), pursuant to which the lenders agreed to lend us up to \$35.0 million in a three-tranche series of term loans, or the Term Loans.
+In September 2014, we entered into a loan and security agreement with Oxford Finance LLC and Pacific Western Bank (formerly Square 1 Bank), pursuant to which the lenders agreed to lend us up to \$35.0 million in a threetranche series of term loans, or the Term Loans.
 On March 2, 2020, we made our final payment under the loan and security agreement with the lenders.

 In connection with entering into the agreement, we issued to the lenders and the placement agent certain warrants to purchase an aggregate of 7,678 shares of our common stock.
-As of June 30, 2021, warrants exercisable for 5,728 shares of common stock remain outstanding.
+As of September 30, 2021, warrants exercisable for 5,728 shares of common stock remain outstanding.
 These warrants were exercisable upon issuance and have an exercise price of \$5.8610 per share.
 The warrants may be exercised on a cashless basis and will terminate on the earlier of September 19, 2024 or the closing of a merger or consolidation transaction in which we are not the surviving entity.
 In connection with our draw of the second term loan tranche, we issued to the lenders and the placement agent additional warrants to purchase an aggregate of 34,961 shares of our common stock.
 These warrants have substantially the same terms as those noted above and have an exercise price of \$10.6190 per share and an expiration date of December 23, 2025.
 In connection with our draw of the third term loan tranche, we issued to the lenders and placement agent additional warrants to purchase an aggregate of 62,241 shares of our common stock.
-These warrants have substantially the same terms as those noted above and nave an expiration date of March 31, 2027.
+These warrants have substantially the same terms as those noted above and have an exercise price of March 31, 2027.
 These detachable warrant instruments qualified for equity classification and were allocated based upon the relative fair value of the base instrument and the warrants, according to the guidance of ASC 470-20-25-2.

-Critical Accounting Policies and Significant Judgments and Estimates estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not apparent from other sources.
+Critical Accounting Policies and Significant Judgments and Estimates

+The preparation of our consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of our financial statements, as well as the reported revenues and expenses during the reported periods.
+We base our estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.